 Hiccups and Challenges

 Dr. Varlotta said it was important to have a sound rationale when forming specific committees prior to doing an academic prioritization process.
-Transparency was critically important and you have to weigh the pros and cons when making decisions.
-In addition, leaders needed to translate the rhetoric into reality.
-For example, Dr. Varlotta held 100 different meetings with various stakeholders while the vice presidents held 80 additional meetings during the spring semester.
+Transparency is critically important and you have to weigh the pros and cons when making decisions.
+In addition, leaders needed to translate rhetoric into reality.
+For example, Dr. Varlotta held 100 different meetings with various stakeholders, while the vice presidents held 80 additional meetings during the spring semester.

 3 Recommendations for Higher Education Leaders